ikatzarski/blog/content/cv.md

 ## Summary

-I have been working at Codurance as a consultant since 2019.
-I had the opportunity to work with many bright people and learn from them as a developer but most of the time as a Platform Engineer and a Team Lead.
+I have spent most of my career as a Platform Engineer and a good portion of it as a Team Lead.
+I like writing code and I love tinkering with new tools.
+I also enjoy designing new systems, re-designing old ones, and automating everything throughout the process.
+I am really good at explaining difficult concepts to almost anyone.
+I find a lot of satisfaction in training people, sharing my knowledge, learning from people and in general working with teams.

 ## Certifications